 At Menlo, safety and security of students is our top priority.
-We’re pleased that since 2009 we’ve had no sexual offenses, assaults, burglaries, robberies, motor vehicle thefts, homicides, hate crimes or arsons on campus.
+We’re pleased that since 2009 we’ve had no assaults, burglaries, robberies, motor vehicle thefts, homicides, hate crimes or arsons on campus.
 But we don’t take anything for granted.

 A Close Community